 Ben Pullinger, Senior Vice President Geology: Under the terms of his employment agreement, within six months of a Change of Control, if Mr. Pullinger's employment is terminated without just cause or he chooses to terminate his employment at his sole discretion, Mr. Pullinger is entitled to receive (i) a payment equal to two years' base salary, (ii) a payment equal to the aggregate cash bonus, if any, payable in the preceding two (2) calendar years and (iii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 24 months following termination and the day he commences employment with another employer.
-In the event of the termination of Mr. Pullinger's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Pullinger is entitled to receive (i) a lump sum payment equal to his base salary and (ii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.
+In the event of the termination of Mr. Pullinger's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Pullinger is entitled to receive (i) a lump sum payment equal to his base salary and (ii) group insurance benefit coverage, other than long and short-term day he commences employment with an other employer. (i) a lump sum payment equal to his base salary and (ii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employment with another employment with